 Excessive moisture in the garage can lead to condensation.
 This usually happens when humid air comes into contact with a surface.
-The same effect is similar when you notice water droplets on the car windows, or even your windows at home.
+The same effect is similar when you notice water droplets on the car windows or even your windows at home.

-Condensation is caused by temperature imbalance due to a sudden drop in temperature during winter seasons.
-If not properly addressed, condensation can lead to many problems to your entire household especially if you have a detached garage.
+Condensation is caused by temperature imbalance due to a sudden drop in temperature during the winter seasons.
+If not properly addressed, condensation can lead to many problems for your entire household especially if you have a detached garage.
 These issues include the growth of mold and mildew leading to respiratory conditions, musty environment among others.

 The good news is there are effective ways that can help you curb and to stop condensation in the garage workshop.
 Read along to find out the potential causes and how to deal with condensation.

 If you want to know why your garage floor is getting wet, you first need to know what causes it.
 Condensation is a common problem in garages.
 It occurs when water vapor condenses into liquid form inside the garage.
 The result is a wet floor and a mess.
 If you live in an area where there is a lot of humidity, then you might notice that your garage has a tendency to get damp.